Arrive in Athens and make your way to the Electra Palace Hotel, board Sea Cloud in Piraeus, and sail into the Aegean for this exciting Greece cruise.

 Dock at Katákolo and depart for the ancient site of Olympia, home of the Panhellenic Festival that was held here every four years beginning in 776 BC.
 See the excavations of Olympia, the Temple of Hora, the famous temple of Zeus in which the statue of Zeus (one of the seven wonders of the ancient world) stood, the Olympic Stadium and the superb Archaeological Museum, along with other sites.

 Sail to Odysseus’s home of Ithaca (Itháki).
 Today, the island remains off the beaten track, with gems of small Ionian villages.
 Drive around the island to explore the sites that link it to the era described by Homer.
-This afternoon we sail southward.
+This afternoon sail southward.

-Today we visit the ancient city of Butrint, one of the great sites of antiquity and now a UNESCO World Heritage site where monuments date from the 4th century BC to the 5th century AD.
+Today visit the ancient city of Butrint, one of the great sites of antiquity and now a UNESCO World Heritage site where monuments date from the 4th century BC to the 5th century AD.
 Its Hellenic theater, Byzantine basilica and Venetian towers lie in a lakeside setting.
 Continue to Sarandë, with its blend of religions, cultures and landscapes.
 Drive up to Lekuris Castle for a view of the harbor below.
 Set sail in the afternoon.

 Dock at Durrës and drive to the ancient capital of Kruje.
 Visit the medieval market and Ethnographic Museum.
 Continue to the contemporary capital, Tirana, with relics from one of the longest dictatorships in Eastern Europe.
-Return to Durrës and unfurl Sea Cloud’s sails as we head southward in the afternoon.
+Return to Durrës and unfurl Sea Cloud’s sails as you head southward in the afternoon.

 Sail into the Gulf of Kotor.
 Visit Perast, then take a boat to the islet of Gospa od Skrpjela, home to the Church of Our Lady of the Rock.
 This tiny islet was created by fishermen dropping rocks from their rowboats.
 See medieval Kotor, and drive up the 27 serpentine switchbacks to the top of the fjord for an unrivaled view.